The Shop: Season 6 (2023)

+Season 7 (2024)

 Reception

 Following the series' HBO premiere, Haley O'Shaughnessy of The Ringer wrote: "The setting creates a very personal facade, an opportunity to speak on fame and kids and race openly.
 The viewer is in on the conversation, but isn't in the conversation.
-Opinions on hot-topic issues that LeBron's addressed before aren’t delivered like a sermon, which are more likely to fall flat.
-He’s chatting with people he respects.
+Opinions on hot-topic issues that LeBron's addressed before aren't delivered like a sermon, which are more likely to fall flat.
+He's chatting with people he respects.
 And you feel like part of that group."
 O'Shaughnessy added that, "The Shop is another platform, but it isn't a pedestal.
 It's not a postgame press conference, where power dynamics are heavily skewed.
 It's an HBO show that attempts to keep a level playing field for everyone involved."
 Following the second episode, The Ringer's Micah Peters opined, "[The Shop is] really good TV––they sip wine, they offer a side of themselves rarely seen in public, and LeBron James says swear words.
 Even the color palette is spare and direct.
 This, like most barbershops, is a space reserved strictly for real talk."
 Rashad Grove of The Source wrote on the series' authenticity of the Black barbershop experience, "LeBron on The Shop is showing the world what really goes down at the Black barbershop.
 The conversations are raw and authentic over many glasses of wine."

-Meredith Blake of the Los Angeles Times published a lukewarm review of the first episode, writing, "Though the effort to capture the vibrance and tell-it-like-it-is spirit of the African American barbershop met with slightly mixed results in the first episode, The Shop is more than worth a return visit," and adding "stylish black-and-white photographs of guests arriving at the shop serve as act breaks and enhance the show’s documentary feel.
+Meredith Blake of the Los Angeles Times published a lukewarm review of the first episode, writing, "Though the effort to capture the vibrance and tell-it-like-it-is spirit of the African American barbershop met with slightly mixed results in the first episode, The Shop is more than worth a return visit," and adding "stylish black-and-white photographs of guests arriving at the shop serve as act breaks and enhance the show's documentary feel.
 But the choppy editing sometimes removes context from the conversation, offering little sense of how one subject flows to the next."